 - You have the option of not making a down payment,

 - You pay sales tax only on your monthly payments, and you pay a financial rate that is similar to the interest common with loans.

 - You might be required to pay certain fees and possibly a security deposit, which you wouldn’t pay when financing.

 - At lease-end, you’re able to either return the vehicle or purchase it for its depreciated resale value.
 You might be charged a lease-end disposition fee.

 Lenders offer leases for a variety of terms.
 Generally, lease programs allow for many kilometres of driving per year, subject to vehicle choice.
 The numbers are generally based on the average distance Canadians drives in a year.

 When you choose a shorter lease, you’ll have the opportunity to drive a completely different vehicle every few years.
 Or if the vehicle is within the kilometre limit detailed in the lease agreement and has no abnormal wear and tear, you can simply return it instead.
 Purchasing the vehicle at the end of your lease is another option you can consider!
 Leasing certainly sounds appealing, doesn’t it?

 That Covers Everything!

-We hope all this makes sense to you, but should you have any further questions about financing or Leasing , or are interested in securing a plan for yourself, contact us at Used Cars Canada.
-Our Finance Experts are looking forward to talk with you and discuss your financial and transportation needs and options.
+We hope all this makes sense to you, but should you have any further questions about financing or leasing, or are interested in securing a plan for yourself, contact us at Used Cars Canada.
+Our Finance Experts are looking forward to talking with you and discuss your financial and transportation needs and options.